namanbansal102/Push_Agent/README.md

 ## 🎉 Get Started

-Just talk to the AI agent naturally:
+Just talk to Trishul AI naturally:

-> *"Hey, pay my 100 employees 5 PC each on the 1st of every month, and send 1 PC bonus to anyone on their birthday"*
+> *"Hey, pay my 100 employees 5 STT each on the 1st of every month, and send 1 STT bonus to anyone on their birthday"*

-The agent handles the rest! 🚀
+Trishul AI handles the rest! 🚀

 ---

 ## 📞 Support & Marketplace

-- **Blockchain**: Built on Push Chain
+- **Blockchain**: Built on Somnia Network
 - **AI Agent Marketplace**: Coming Soon
 - **Mainnet Swap Features**: In Development

 ---

+## 🔱 About Trishul AI

+Trishul AI is named after the powerful trident (Trishul in Sanskrit), symbolizing the three core pillars of blockchain automation:
+- **Intelligence**: AI-powered decision making
+- **Efficiency**: Automated task execution
+- **Security**: Safe and reliable transactions

-**Made with ❤️ for the Push Chain Community**
+**Made with ❤️ for the Somnia Network Community**

 *Bringing AI-powered automation to blockchain, one conversation at a time.*